 Client: Alexandra Rose Charities

-Industry: Charity & Non-profit organizations
+Industry: Charity & Non-Profit

-Alexandra Rose Charities has a new purpose.
-The Rose Vouchers for fruit and veg project supports pregnant women and families living on low incomes to eat more healthily and improve their health and wellbeing.
-A worthy cause with a big job to do across the UK.
+Alexandra Rose Charities has a new purpose: the Rose Vouchers for fruit and veg project supports pregnant women and families living on low incomes to eat more healthily and improve their health and wellbeing, a worthy cause with a big job to do across the UK.
 However, there are some challenges, namely;

 - Marketing & operational budgets are VERY low as most of the proceeds need to go to the charitable causes